TonyPhipps/SIEM/Use-Case-Structure.md

 ## Assumptions and Limitations

-Describes any assumptions/limitations regarding law, licensing, policies, or techincalities.
+Describes any assumptions/limitations regarding law, licensing, policies, or technicalities.

 # Analysis